Our docs got a refresh! Check out the new content and improved navigation. For detailed API reference see our Python SDK docs and TypeScript SDK.

 Adding labels

-# Add a label to a specific revision
+# Apply the "production" label to a specific revision.

 )